Pauls Valley High School shooting suspect in custody, principal injured

 Pauls Valley High School Principal Kirk Moore is being hailed as a hero for stopping a shooter at the school Tuesday afternoon.

-The suspect — reportedly a 20-year-old former student — is in custody and no students were harmed.
+The suspect — identified as 20-year-old former student Victor Hawkins — is in custody and no students were harmed.
 Officials say Principal Moore stepped in after seeing the suspect had a firearm.

 "How they handled everything, from what I've heard, is just what you have to do," Fields said.
 "And the fact that somebody had a gun, so many things could've gone wrong.
 And they handled things the best they could under a very, very difficult situation."